Tatsianazhylevich/itrexLab-react/README.md

 # PALM CLINIC

-## React-project created by Zhilevich Tatiana for the ITRex-group internship
+## React-project created by Zhylevich Tatiana for the ITRex-group internship